tweag/funflow/funflow-examples/makefile-tool/README.md

  * After a newline, there's a newline sepearted list of rules
    * The first rule is the *default goal* to be made, i.e., the executable we want at the end.
-   * Each rule
+   * Rule format:
-     - States the name of the file produced, a colon, and then a list of dependencies.
+     - The first line states the name of the file produced, a colon, and then a list of dependencies.
 The depenencies are either source files or other files that need to be produced.
-     - The following line lists a `gcc` command with the restriction that *the output file is not named, i.e., there is no `-o` argument*
+     - The following line lists a `gcc` command with the restriction that **the output file is not named, i.e., there is no `-o` argument**.

 To build the C project, put all the source files and the `Makefile` in the  same directory and